What is RSS?

 interests and news from all over the world.

 Gosh, it must take a lot of technical know-how to add blogging to a website!

 Well, it took me a whole morning to convert my entire site to a site-blog!
 And I still know almost nothing about the technical details.
-SBI!, my service provider, makes it so simple, I didn't need to know the technology.
+Solo Build It!, my service provider, makes it so simple, I didn't need to know the technology.